kostakazakoff/python_oop/first_steps_in_oop/readme.md

 - set_radius(new_radius) - changes the radius
 - get_area() - returns the area of the circle
 - get_circumference() - returns the circumference of the circle

+# Glass
+Create a class called Glass.
+Upon initialization, it will not receive any parameters.
+You must create an instance attribute called content which should be equal to 0.
+You should also create a class attribute called capacity which should be 250 ml.
+Create 3 instance methods:
+- fill(ml) - fills the glass with the given milliliters if there is enough space in it and returns "Glass filled with {ml} ml", otherwise returns "Cannot add {ml} ml"
+- empty() - empties the glass and returns "Glass is now empty"
+- info() - returns info about the glass in the format "{space_left} ml left"